yuzhanhan/personal-website/index.md

 >
 > When something is important enough, you do it even if the odds are not in your favor. -->

 Welcome!
-My research interests lie primarily at the intersection of labor, health, and environmental economics, focusing on topics related to worker productivity and health at work.
+My research interests lie primarily at the intersection of labor, environmental, and health economics, focusing on topics related to how the environment affects labor productivity and health at work.

 I have additional interests in education/urban policy and applied econometrics.
 See the [Research](./research) page for more information on my ongoing projects.